carntim/scpf/docs/changelogs/area14.md

 ## July 9th, 2021
 This update was worked on by Alikeshadow and TheeDeer.

+### Added
+- Tea to the cup tray, Q+Click to give tea rather than coffee.

 ### Changed
 - Teleport to move between the surface and access shafts locked to hostiles only.
 - SCP-014's music (since the old one got removed for copyright reasons).
+- Medkit self-heal to Q+click.
+- Moved TSC TV.

 ### Fixed
 -  Gap in window in tower TSTA-1 side.